-Considerable progress has already been made within the Community on the harmonization of transport statistics.
+Considerable progress has already been made within the European Union on the harmonization of transport statistics.
 Council Directives, on statistics of the carriage of goods by road, rail and inland waterway, have been in existence for many years and have been instrumental in setting out definitions of some of the basic data for inland transport.
 Eurostat has worked on similar lines in the fields of aviation and maritime statistics with the addition of the collection of statistics on the carriage of passengers for these modes of transport.
-The types of transport data and the current needs of the Commission are summarized in the following table.